Job Title: Safe House Manager

-Position available: 1 part-time position (3 days/22.5 hours per week), based across the Black Country
+Position available: 1 full-time position (37.5 hours), based across the Black Country

 All interviews will be held via Microsoft Teams

 We are looking for a Safe House Manager with contract management experience, experience of external and internal accountability can meet specific deadlines and targets and KPI’s and experience of report writing/ submitting contract returns.

 - Must have experience of financial management as the service provides financial assistance to each resident on a weekly basis.
 Please note that rental charges are covered as part of the national contract if eligible.

 - Must have an understanding of the systems and challenges that respond to homelessness, discrimination and lack of awareness of modern slavery.

 - Must have an understanding of the key roles and functions of statutory and non-statutory partners and have excellent partnership skills.